 Shared Governance at WWU

 Western Washington University is governed by an eight-member Board of Trustees.
 Seven members are appointed by the governor of the State of Washington with the consent of the Senate for terms of six years, and one additional University student member, is appointed annually by the governor for a one-year term.
 The Board appoints the President of the University and elects the principal officers of the Board for two-year terms.
-Current officers are: Earl Overstreet, Chair; Chase Franklin, Vice Chair; John M. Meyer, Secretary.
+Current officers are: John M. Meyer, Chair; Chase Franklin, Vice Chair; Susan Sharpe, Secretary.

 The Faculty Senate represents the faculty in matters concerning university academics, budget, planning, and policy.
 The Executive Council of the Senate prepares the agenda for Senate meetings, meets on a scheduled basis with the President of the University and/or Provost/Vice President for Academic Affairs, and performs such other duties as may be delegated to it by the Faculty Senate.
 The Faculty Senate consists of 30 voting Senators, and the President of the University and Provost/Vice President for Academic Affairs as ex officio, non-voting members.

 An organization designed and run by Western students, the Associated Students (AS) seeks to ensure a fulfilling college and academic experience for all university students through the many services, facilities and programs it offers.
-The AS also acts as the student voice in university administration, with governance consisting of a student executive board, Legislative Liaison, business office, personnel office, communications office, and general services.
+The AS also acts as the student voice in university administration, with governance consisting of a student Executive Board of Directors, Student Senate, Legislative Liaison, business office, personnel office, communications office, and general services.

 The mission of the Professional Staff Organization (PSO) is to represent the interests of professional staff of Western Washington University by: